Scripture Verse

 Mine’s an ever blissful lot.

-Thou alone art all my Treasure,
+Thou alone art all my treasure,

 Who hast died that I may live;

-Thou conferrest noblest pleasure,
+Thou conferest noblest pleasure,

 Who dost all my sins forgive.